 In this section, you will measure the Time on Air (ToA) as given by the time necessary to transmit a message on the radio interface.
-You will assess the impact of the spreading factor, bandwidth, coding rate, the message size on the ToA.
+You will assess the impact of the spreading factor, bandwidth, coding rate, and the message size on the ToA.

-For this, you can start by implementing a function on the client that measures the time necessary for sending a message.
+For this, you will start by implementing a function on the client that measures the time necessary for sending a message.
 For example, you can use the micros() function available in the arduino libraries.
-As we are in presence of variable experimental conditions, experiments should be repeated.
+Now, you can modify one of the parameters (spreading factor, bandwidth, coding rate, message size) and record the impact on the ToA.
+Note well that you may need to repeat the expriment to obtain the statistical distributions.

-- Describe the scenarios you used for assessing the impact of radio parameters on the ToA.
-You can join commented extracts of your code. - Visualise the experimental results using for example box plots of the ToA as a function of the different radio parameters.
+• Describe the scenarios you used for assessing the impact of the different parameters on the ToA.

-• Analyze the obtained results and compare with the theoretical computations.
-You can superpose the theoretical results and the practical ones on the same graph.
+- Join commented extracts of your code and raw data in attached files. - Visualise the experimental results by plotting the ToA as a function of each one of the different parameters. - Analyze the obtained results and compare with the theoretical computations.
+You can superpose the theoretical results and the experimental ones on the same graph.